orf/ripgrep-structured/README.md

 * tar - outputs a new tar file with only files that match a pattern
 * length-prefixed text - given an input of `{key}\t{length}\t{text}`, output `key`s when `text` matches a pattern

+### Why?

+Ripgrep is powerful, but sometimes you need to use the power of ripgrep over only a certain field, column or entry within a stream.
+Imagine you are downloading a very large tar file from the internet but only need files that match a specific pattern - you can pipe the download into `srg`, filter out files you don't want and then pipe the contents into `tar` for extraction or other processing.

 ### Examples

 ```shell